-To receive title IV aid, students (along with parents, in the case of dependent students) must complete a Free Application for Federal Student Aid form.
+To receive Title IV aid, students (along with parents, in the case of dependent students) must complete a Free Application for Federal Student Aid form.
 Information from the FAFSA, particularly income and asset information, is used to determine the amount of money-called the expected family contribution-that the student and/or family is expected to contribute to the student's education.
-Statutory definitions establish the criteria that students must meet to be considered independent of their parents for the purpose of financial aid, and statutory formulas establish the share of income and assets that are expected to be available for the student's education.
+Federal law establishes the criteria that students must meet to be considered independent of their parents for the purpose of financial aid and the share of family and student income and assets that are expected to be available for the student's education.
 Once the EFC is established, it is compared with the cost of attendance at the institution chosen by the student.
-The cost of attendance comprises tuition and fees; room and board; books and supplies; transportation; miscellaneous personal expenses; and, for some students, additional expenses.3 If the EFC is greater than the cost of attendance, the student is not considered to have financial need, according to the federal aid methodology.
+The cost of attendance comprises tuition and fees; room and board; books and supplies; transportation; certain miscellaneous personal expenses; and, for some students, additional expenses.
+3 If the EFC is greater than the cost of attendance, the student is not considered to have financial need, according to the federal aid methodology.
 If the cost of attendance is greater than the EFC, then the student is considered to have financial need.
 Title IV assistance that is made on the basis of the calculated need of aid applicants is called need-based aid.
-Key characteristics of title IV programs are summarized in table 5 below.
+Key characteristics of Title IV programs are summarized in table 5 below.

-3These may include child care expenses for parents of young dependent children or supportive services for disabled students.
+3For example, these may include child care expenses for parents of young dependent children or supportive services for disabled students.